Christmas in the USAWritten by Scott Dreyer

 The Holiday Season

 To learn about Christmas, we need to first discuss what most Americans call "the holiday season."
 True, we have holidays at different times of the year--Easter, Memorial Day, July 4, etc. But in the US, what we call "the holiday season" starts in about late November, with Thanksgiving, and lasts about five to six weeks until January 1.
 (Nowadays, you could almost say the "holiday season" starts around Halloween, October 31.
 This is because Halloween is now the second-biggest US holiday as measured by consumer spending, plus one often sees Christmas decorations and items for sale in stores by Halloween.)
-This is a period of time marked by many parties, dinners, decorations, gift-giving, etc. In fact, thanks to all the parties, dinners, and gifts of things you can eat, many Americans complain of gaining weigh over the holidays.
+This is a period of time marked by many parties, dinners, decorations, gift-giving, etc. In fact, thanks to all the parties, dinners, and gifts of things you can eat, many Americans complain of gaining weight over the holidays.
 So, early January is a time when many people join gyms, in an attempt to lose the extra pounds and get back in sharp.
 Sadly, many of those people give up around February.

 Our students at a Christmas Party at friends' home